Scroll to content

 • Chance to Shine: we love to celebrate your child's talents and achievements by giving them the opportunity to talk about what they have been up to in class.
 Please refer to the Chance to Shine Timetable to see which dates have been allocated to your child.
 Please feel free to email photographs or video clips of your child's latest achievements, new skills, sporting prowess or hobbies so we can showcase and celebrate with them.

-Autumn Termly Overview
+Spring Termly Overview

 Chance to Shine Timetable